tableau/TabPy/TableauConfiguration.md

 Tableau expects the SCRIPT to return a single column that has either a single row or the same number of rows as it passed to TabPy.
 The example above sends 18 rows of data to TabPy and receives 18 rows back.

 In the example below Tableau passes multiple columns to TabPy and gets a single value (correlation coefficient) back.
 SUM(Sales) and SUM(Profit) are used as argument 1 and 2 respectively and highlighted in matching colors.
-In this case the function `corrcoef` returns a matrix from which the correlation coefficient extracted so a single column can be returned.
+In this case the function `corrcoef` returns a matrix from which the correlation coefficient is extracted such that a single column is returned.

 <p align="center"><img alt="Using Partitioning settings with calculations" src="Example2-MultipleFunctionCalls.png"></p>